Friday, November 1, 2024

-In late 2005 the band had written an album without Ryder-Jones entitled 'The Curse Of Love', but before it could be released Ryder-Jones was persuaded to rejoin as a full-time band member at the start of 2006, and so the band shelved those songs in order to begin work on another album, 'Roots & Echoes'.
-During the summer of 2007 the band toured with Arctic Monkeys, and in July the released the single 'Who's Gonna Find Me' as a taster for the album, which came out the following month.
+In late 2005 the band had written an album without Ryder-Jones entitled 'The Curse Of Love', but before it could be released Ryder-Jones was persuaded to rejoin at the start of 2006 as a full-time band member, and so the group shelved those songs in order to begin work on another album, 'Roots & Echoes'.
+During the summer of 2007 they toured with Arctic Monkeys, and in July they released the single 'Who's Gonna Find Me' as a taster for the album, which came out the following month.
 In contrast to their frenetic early material, this album was a much more laid-back affair, and emphasised the maturity to the band's song-writing.
 Tracks such as 'Rebecca You' and 'Music At Night' were embellished with string arrangements written by Ryder-Jones, and they even opened the BBC Electric Proms on 24 October 2007 with 'Who's Gonna Find Me' and 'In The Rain', where they were joined on stage by celebrity friend Noel Gallagher.
 In January 2008 Ryder-Jones left the band again, apparently due to experiencing panic attacks before playing live, and finding that his desire to be part of a commercially successful band had disappeared.
 Drawing a line under the first chapter of their career, the Coral released a three-LP and two-CD compilation album 'Singles Collection' on 15 September 2008, featuring all but two of their singles to date, and a second CD entitled 'Mysteries & Rarities' contained 19 previously unreleased songs, demos, outtakes and live recordings of earlier songs.

-On 24 August 2014, Geoff Barrow announced, when standing in for Stuart Maconie on the BBC Radio 6 Music Freak Zone show, that the Coral were to release 'The Curse Of Love' the abandoned album recorded after Ryder-Jones left the group.
-This had been produced by Barrow, an after some remastering, it appeared later in 2014 on James Skelly's own record label, Skeleton Key Records.
+On 24 August 2014, Geoff Barrow announced, when standing in for Stuart Maconie on the BBC Radio 6 Music Freak Zone show, that The Coral were to release 'The Curse Of Love', which was the abandoned album recorded after Ryder-Jones left the group.
+This had been produced by Barrow, and after some remastering, it appeared later in 2014 on James Skelly's own record label, Skeleton Key Records.

 Track listing